Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 | Mandatory Registration | All manufacturers & sellers | Accountability and traceability |

-Authorities are relying on three interconnected changes that didn’t exist during previous Basant celebrations:
+Authorities are relying on three interconnected changes that didn’t exist during previous Basant celebrations.

 1. Controlled Duration Strategy

-- Rescue services maintain full staffing throughout
+- Rescue services to maintain full staffing throughout

 Compare that to previous years when Basant unofficially stretched for weeks, depleting resources and creating enforcement fatigue.
 A three-day window makes compliance measurable and violations prosecutable.